BenSouchet/sorbus/README.md

 ## More color palettes

 In the `palettes/` folder at the root if this repository you will find lots of cool **base16** color palettes you can use.

+## Create you own color palette

+1. After you copied the `highlighter/` folder in you project SCSS directory, go to the subfolder `base16/`
+2. Copy an existing color palette file and rename it to your preference
+3. Open the file and edit the color HEX values
+4. In your main SCSS file change the color palette you import by the name of the new color palette you created

 ## Origin of Sorbus